 MOVE YOUR BUSINESS FORWARD

 Located in the heart of Florida’s high-tech I-4 corridor between Tampa and Orlando, Central Florida is one of the state’s most connected regions.
 With numerous airports, rail lines, highways and ports all located within an hour from the county, it’s no wonder that Polk County has the highest concentration of Logistics & Distribution activities throughout the entire Central Florida region.
 Logistics, Fulfillment and Warehousing, Ground Freight Transportation, Ground Passenger Transit and Rail Transportation all fall under this industry cluster.

 Central Florida’s logistics industry is supported by a well-developed infrastructure that spans the state, ranked first in the nation by the National Chamber Foundation.
 Innovative supply chain and distribution facilities connect the region’s rich multimodal transportation networks.
-Florida’s largest cargo tonnage port, the Port of Tampa, is located less than an hour away.
-Covering 5,000 acres including Foreign Trade Zone #79, the port handles more than 34 tons of all cargo each year—nearly 40 percent of all cargo in the state.
+Florida’s largest cargo tonnage port, Port Tampa Bay, is located less than an hour away.
+Covering 5,000 acres including Foreign Trade Zone #79, the port handles more than 37 million tons of cargo each year—nearly 40 percent of all cargo in the state.
 Polk County also boasts more rail miles than any other community in Florida and is distinguished as the only Southeast location with two international airports within an hour’s drive.

 The recent opening of the CSX Integrated Logistics Center (ILC) in Winter Haven has also been a major boon to Central Florida’s logistics and distribution industry.
 The ILC is a critical point of connection for supply chains throughout the state and it’s conveniently located in our own backyard, which means increased efficiency and major savings for Polk County businesses.
 This centralized transportation hub features a 318-acre terminal adjacent to 930 acres of industrial and business park space slated for use by light industrial facilities and warehouse distribution centers.
 The state-of-the-art facility uses cutting edge technology that is both highly efficient and environmentally conscious.